garden-io/garden/docs/reference/module-types/container.md

       # GB)
       min: 90

-      # The maximum amount of RAM the task can use, in megabytes (i.e. 1024 = 1 GB)
+      # The maximum amount of RAM the task can use, in megabytes (i.e. 1024 = 1 GB) If set to null will result in no
+      # limit being set.
-      max: 90
+      max: 1024

     # List of volumes that should be mounted when deploying the task.
     #